thaliproject/thali/presenceprotocolBindings.md

 * __USN:__ The UUID URL that the peer is currently using for its ssdp:alive messages
 * __Cache-Control:__ max-age set to 180
 * __Location:__ The same value returned in ssdp:alive

+Thali's SSDP layer MUST put in place a throttling mechanism to ensure that it will only send responses to ssdp:discover requests at a fixed rate.
+The throttling mechanism MUST be designed to ensure that if a discovery request sits in the request queue beyond a specific maximum time period then it MUST be dropped without response.
+The throttling mechanism MUST also be able to limit the size of the request queue so that if the queue gets too full then a LIFO mechanism will be used to keep the queue at a fixed maximum size.

+## UDP Throttling
+Thali's SSDP layer MUST put in place a throttling mechanism on the UDP Multicast port used to listen for SSDP related multicasts.
+If the traffic rate exceeds a configured threshold then the Thali SSDP layer MUST stop listening on the port for a period of time before trying to listen again.

+## Notification value changes
+When a Thali application changes its notification values it MUST issue a ssdp:byebye message using its existing USN and then issue a ssdp:alive message using a new USN and reset its next message timer.
+This signals to all listeners that there are new notification values to be retrieved.

+__Open Issue:__ It's tempting to just add in a new HTTP header to indicate that the notification values have been updated.
+This would make the logic for managing SSDP peers simpler as the USN would change less frequently.
+This is really a performance optimization.
+It's main benefit is that if a peer knows it doesn't care about a specific peer then once it detects that peer by matching on a notification beacon it can ignore the peer's further announcements.
+Also in the case that two peers are already synching and causing notification beacon value changes the two peers won't have to perform additional discoveries on each other because they don't recognize the USN.
+But we can implement this if perf analysis shows it's worth the effort.

+## BSSID vs SSID
+The use of BSSID rather than SSID is meant to be a conservative choice.
+In theory a set of Wi-Fi APs all sharing the same SSID could be configured to share UDP multicast information between each other.
+In that case we would only care about checking for changes in SSID, not BSSID.
+But it's possible for a networking of APs that share the same SSID to not allow routing beyond the local Wi-Fi AP in which case each new BSSID is in effect a new multicast domain.
+Since there isn't a particularly good way to figure this out we are erring on the conservative side and treating each new BSSID as an isolated network.

 #DELETEME